CamilleGR/tofuzz/README.md

 To use this fuzzer with tor :
 - Start Tor Browser with the proxy
-- Add the arguments to commandline
+- Add the arguments to commandline `--tor`
 - start the fuzzing